Open States API v1¶

 apikeyquery paramter or the

-- All changes to the API will be announced on the Open States Google Group.
+- All changes to the API will be announced on the Open States Discourse.
 It is recommended you subscribe if you’re using the API.

 - For Python users, there’s an official pyopenstates package available.